-Heel of foot pain in the morning can be genuinely nagging and difficult to eliminate.
+The heel of foot pain in the morning can be genuinely nagging and difficult to eliminate.
 The first steps when you get out of bed can be painful.
 Heel pain affects the underside of the foot or back of the heel causing pain with normal daily activities.
 Any foot pain, even when not originating from the heel, can also cause limitations in daily activities.
 You really don't have to just live with foot pain day in and day out.
 JOI and JOI Rehab can help!

 There are numerous causes of heel pain, one of the most common being Plantar Fasciitis, or the inflammation of the band of tissue (the plantar fascia) that runs from the base of the heel to the toes on the bottom of the foot.
 Please watch this video about Plantar Fasciitis from Dr. Turner Vosseller.

 Plantar Fasciitis tends to present with heel pain notably with the first few steps taken after getting out of bed in the morning.
 The pain usually subsides after a few steps but worsens again as the day progresses.
 Achilles tendonitis commonly presents with pain and swelling on the back of the heel and is usually worse after weight-bearing exercise.
 Achilles tendonitis, like plantar fasciitis, is painful upon getting out of bed and resolves with a few steps.